I have been using the Insight Timer App on my smartphone successfully since late 2016.

 My Closing Conclusions

 I hope that you enjoyed my take of the Insight Timer App, which I wrote and updated in 2018.
-As I said at the beginning of this review I have been using this since late 2016, so I waited about 20 months before writing this review so that you could appreciate it from the point of view of someone who actually uses this App on a regular basis and who has been using it for over 20 months now.
+I also updated this in 2019.
+As I said at the beginning of this review I have been using this on a daily basis since late 2016, so I waited about 20 months before writing this review so that you could appreciate it from the point of view of someone who actually uses this App on a daily basis.

 Did I Miss Anything?